Frequently Asked Questions

 Now: Buyers trust AI positioning as more objective than vendor or analyst positioning

-This is the most significant shift.
-When ChatGPT describes your product's strengths and weaknesses, buyers treat it as market truth—not as one perspective among many.
+This is the biggest shift.
+When ChatGPT describes your product's strengths and weaknesses, buyers treat it as market truth, not as one perspective among many.

 Walk into any B2B growth company's leadership meeting in 2026 and you'll see this play out: